Arthur Allen Leff

 Arthur Allen Leff (1935–1981) was a professor of law at Yale Law School who is best known for a series of articles examining whether there is such a thing as a normative law or morality.
-Leff answers this question in the negative and follows the consequences to their logical conclusions.
-He graduated from Amherst College and Harvard Law School and would also teach at the Washington University School of Law.
+Leff answered this question in the negative and followed the consequences to their logical conclusions.
+He graduated from Amherst College and Harvard Law School and also taught at the Washington University School of Law.

-Leff's first major work Economic Analysis of the Law: Some Realism About Nominalism is putatively a book review of Richard Posner's Economic Analysis of the Law.
+Leff's first major work, Economic Analysis of the Law: Some Realism About Nominalism, was putatively a book review of Richard Posner's Economic Analysis of the Law.
 In actuality it is a critique of the use of any single methodology to provide normative rules for law and morality.
-The article is still, today, the main critique of Posner's work and economic analysis generally and is usually read in graduate seminars on Economic Analysis (though sometimes misidentified as the Legal Realist critique).
-Leff makes two fundamental propositions in Some Realism About Nominalism: (1) that all models are only very limited views of the real world.
+The article is still, today, a leading critique of Posner's work and economic analysis generally and is usually read in graduate seminars on Economic Analysis (though sometimes misidentified as a Legal Realist critique).
+Leff made two fundamental propositions in Some Realism About Nominalism: (1) that all models are only very limited views of the real world.
 When Posner views the world through the economic model much more is hidden than is revealed; (2) there is no system of logic for preferring one model (e.g. economic, social, political) over another unless an axiom is inserted early on into that system of logic.
-Leff notes that the opening of Posner's work does just that—inserts a proposition that rational economic behavior is to be preferred to other behavior.
-Leff follows his insight to its logical conclusion and notes that similarly there is no way, using logic, to prove that any particular act, no matter how horrible, is normatively wrong.
-Put it another way, one can never prove to another person that a particular set of behaviors is right or that a different set of behaviors is wrong.
-He states:
+Leff noted that the opening of Posner's work does just that—inserts a proposition that rational economic behavior is to be preferred to other behavior.
+Leff further noted that, similarly, there is no way using logic to prove that any particular act, no matter how horrible, is normatively wrong.
+Put another way, one can never prove to another person that a particular set of behaviors is right or that a different set of behaviors is wrong.
+He stated:

-I will put the current situation as sharply as possible: there is today no way of ‘proving’ that napalming babies is bad except by asserting it (in a louder and louder voice), or by defining it as so, early in one’s game, and then later slipping it through, in a whisper, as a conclusion.